Selim-SHERIF/Portfolio/CFD_and_Aerodynamics/Airfoil_Ground_Effect_Simulation/README.md

 3. **Validation:**
     - The results aligned with experimental studies on similar airfoils, confirming the reliability of the numerical simulations.

 ---

-## Conclusion

-This study effectively demonstrated the impact of ground proximity on airfoil performance, offering insights for the design of low-altitude aircraft and ground-effect vehicles.
-The systematic mesh refinement ensured accurate results, highlighting the critical role of numerical validation in aerodynamic simulations.

----